 Gompertz model

-Population dynamics were modelled using a spatial equivalent of the log-linear stochastic Gompertz model,
+Population dynamics were modelled using a spatial equivalent of the Gompertz model (Thorson et al. In press).
+The Gompertz model has been used extensively in applied and theoretical investigations …., and the spatial Gompertz model specifies per-capita productivity as a log-linear function of local density,

 log⁡(Dt)= Ω+ρlogDt-1+ Ε EQ t, Eq.
 8

-where Dt is the density at all spatial locations [x,y] in year t, ρ is the strength of density dependence, Ω is the intercept represented by a GMRF
+where Dt is the density at all spatial locations [x,y] in year t, ρ is the strength of density dependence (define interpretations), Ω is the intercept represented by a GMRF

 Ω ~ MVN(α1, ΣΩ) Eq.
 9